Finding the Best ModelIn Exercises 5–16, construct a scatterplot ... | Channels for Pearson+

 Mathematical Models

-Mathematical models are equations or functions that describe the relationship between variables in a dataset.
-Common types include linear, quadratic, logarithmic, exponential, and power models.
-Each model has distinct characteristics and is suitable for different types of data patterns, making it essential to choose the right model based on the observed trends in the scatterplot.
+Mathematical models are equations or functions that describe the relationship between variables.
+In this case, the focus is on linear, quadratic, logarithmic, exponential, and power models.
+Each model has distinct characteristics and is suitable for different types of data patterns, making it essential to choose the one that best fits the observed data in the scatterplot.

 Recommended video: